Kong/terraform-provider-konnect/docs/resources/gateway_plugin_udp_log.md

 - `custom_fields_by_lua` (Map of String) Lua code as a key-value map
 - `host` (String) A string representing a host name, such as example.com.
 - `port` (Number) An integer representing a port number between 0 and 65535, inclusive.
 - `timeout` (Number) An optional timeout in milliseconds when sending data to the upstream server.
+Default: 10000

 <a id="nestedatt--consumer"></a>